gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 User defined functions can either be written in Java/Python or using the SQL routine language.
 We will see an example with SQL routing language first, followed by an example using Python.
 Java is a bit more  complicated and you have to [create a plugin](https://trino.io/docs/current/develop/functions.html), which is not covered in this workshop.

 A UDF can be declared as an [inline UDF](https://trino.io/docs/current/udf/introduction.html#udf-inline) to be used in the current query, or declared as a [catalog UDF](https://trino.io/docs/current/udf/introduction.html#udf-catalog) to be used in any future query, if the connector used for the catalog supports UDF storage.
-Our `minio` catalog, which is using the `Hive Connector`, supports that.
+Our `hive` catalog, which is using the `Hive Connector`, supports that.

 ### SQL user-defined functions